This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (177°C).

-• In a 10-inch skillet, heat the oil over medium-high heat for about 30 seconds.
+• In a 10-inch skillet, heat the oil over medium-high heat.
 Add the ground beef, onions, garlic, Italian seasoning, salt, and pepper.
-Cook, breaking up the beef with a spoon, until fully browned and no longer pink, about 4 minutes.
-Drain any excess grease and transfer the mixture to a medium bowl.
+Cook, breaking up the beef, until browned and no longer pink, about 4 minutes.
+Drain any excess grease and transfer to a medium bowl.

-• Stir in the tomato sauce, sour cream, cooked pasta, and ½ cup of shredded cheese until well combined.
+• Stir in the tomato sauce, sour cream, cooked pasta, and ½ cup shredded cheese until evenly mixed.

-• Lightly grease a 4×6 or 5×5 inch baking dish with butter or oil.
-Pour in the mixture and sprinkle the remaining 2 tablespoons of cheese on top.
-Bake for 20-25 minutes, until the cheese is melted.
+• Lightly grease a 4×6-inch or 5×5-inch baking dish.
+Pour in the mixture, sprinkle the remaining 2 tablespoons of cheese on top, and bake for 20–25 minutes, until the cheese is melted and bubbly.

 Notes

-• Use Lean Ground Beef: I recommend 90% lean ground beef for great flavor with less grease.
-If using higher-fat beef, drain it well to avoid excess oil.
+• Use Lean Ground Beef: Choose 90% lean ground beef for rich flavor without too much grease.
+If using a higher-fat blend, drain it well before mixing.

 If doubling this recipe, use either two 5×5 inch baking dishes or one 6×8 inch baking dish.